 When we look at marketing, we have come to depend too much on platforms that we can’t control.
 If Facebook decides to shut down your business page, there’s nothing you can do about it.
 If Google suspends your GMB listing, there’s nothing you can do about it.
 If your ads get disapproved, there’s nothing you can do about it.

-It is more important than ever to take full advantage of the marketing mediums and platforms that you own and can control.
+It is more important than ever to take full advantage of the marketing mediums and platforms you own and control.
 These include things like:

 Your auto repair shop’s website is an asset to your business.
 You own it.
 You may be dependent on a hosting company (you could self-host), but you still own the website.
 My advice is not to ignore the things that you can’t control – because they will make you money – but to lean into and pay special attention to what you do, own, and control.

 This one is easy.
 Most auto repair shops have websites.
 Your competition has a website.
 If someone is even the slightest bit of a researcher when looking for an auto repair shop, you’ve lost them as a client if you have an old, or outdated, or poorly designed, or non-mobile-friendly website – or no website at all.

 Ok, I’ve made a case for having a website for your auto repair shop.
 So let’s move on to the things that make your website a great website!

 When we talk about the content of your website, we’re primarily talking about the words and the images on the page.
 The content tells a story, and it gives the reader the information they need to make an informed decision about whether or not your auto repair shop is the one they should use when looking for a mechanic.

 There’s a lot to your content.
 What you need to have on your website should be dictated by how you want your website to work for you.
 It’s also going to have a lot to do with the kind of garage you run.
 For instance, the content on a specialty shop’s website will differ from the content on a generalist auto repair shop’s website.
 More on that later.